 “X: A Novel” by Ilyasah Shabazz and Kekla Magoon

-Michigan Humanities Council is announcing the sixth round of Great Michigan Read, a biennial statewide literary program focusing on humanities themes.
+Michigan Humanities is announcing the sixth round of Great Michigan Read, a biennial statewide literary program focusing on humanities themes.
 The Great Michigan Read aims to connect us as Michiganians by deepening our understanding of our state, our society, and our history.
 A statewide panel of teachers, librarians, community leaders, and book lovers select the Great Michigan Read every two years.

 “X: A Novel is an engrossing tale of the arduous past of a civil rights leader, and a fine platform for engaging humanities programs and discussion across the state,” said Shelly Hendrick Kasprzycki, Executive Director.

 The book explores the Michigan roots of Malcolm X, including the early life experiences, both good and bad, that molded him into one of the most prominent leaders of the twentieth century.